 You can do a basic crop by clicking and dragging the corner of the image, and dragging and dropping the cropped frame.
 You can also scroll on your mouse or trackpad to crop.
 The crop will be locked to the aspect ratio of your project format (16:9 in most cases).

 Click Advanced Mode to reveal more cropping options.

 If you are using Mevo, you will only see Advanced mode for cropping.
 Learn more about controlling Mevo via Studio.

 To the right of your source are numbers 1-4 in different colors, each with a corresponding Take and Edit button.

-Clicking ‘Edit’ on any shot will allow you to adjust that particular shot without affecting the output.
+Clicking Edit on any shot will allow you to adjust that particular shot without affecting the output.
 Click and drag the corners to crop the shot.
-Notice the border of your shot matches the color of the corresponding number, and CAM1 in the multi-view is not yet showing the crop.
+Notice the border of your shot matches the color of the corresponding number, and the source in the multi-view is not yet reflecting the crop.

-Once your Transition Duration and Motion Damping Intensity are set, click the glowing ‘Take’ button.
+Once your Transition Duration is set, click the glowing Take button.

 You can build up to four different cropped areas per input using the corresponding Edit buttons.
 Switch between each using their corresponding Take buttons.